 However, what is not debatable is bringing the weight of the world down upon the veggies.
 Finely chop the 1/2 onion, 1/2 jalapeno, and single garlic clove and add them to the molcajete along with a pinch of salt.
 Use the pestle to grind and twist them into a pulpy delight.
 (You can start with 1/4 jalapeno if you want a milder version.)

-You might notice more aroma then usual being released from the onions.
-That’s the science in action!
+You might notice more aroma than usual being released from the onions.
+That's the science in action!

 Once roasted, add the tomatoes to the molcajete.